Meta Flow Maps enable scalable reward alignment: Related Work

 \paragraph{Value function estimation.} We mention the closely related field of neural sampling.
-Neural samplers aim to generate samples from a target distribution $p_1$ given access only to its unnormalized density $\tilde p_1$.
+Neural samplers aim to generate samples from a target distribution $p_1$ given access only to its unnormalised density $\tilde p_1$.
 These methods are related to steering algorithms as sampling can often be rephrased as modifying a process that targets a simple reference distribution $p_{\text{ref}}$ and steering it to sample from $p_1$ by choosing the reward $r(x) = \log \tilde p_1(x) - \log p_{\text{ref}}(x)$.
 In this way, steering algorithms and neural samplers can often be repurposed for the reciprocal task.
 Many existing neural samplers approach sampling as a stochastic optimal control problem and therefore also require obtaining estimates of the value function and its gradient.
 Within this field, we highlight a class of methods that use gradient-free Monte Carlo estimators for these objects~\citep{huang2021schrodingerfollmersamplersamplingergodicity, vargas2022bayesianlearningneuralschrodingerfollmer, akhoundsadegh2024iterateddenoisingenergymatching}.
 However, these methods do not have access to true data samples and so they cannot obtain posterior samples directly.
 As a result, they often suffer from high variance.

 \paragraph{Generative fine-tuning.} Beyond inference-time steering, permanent weight adaptation is another dominant strategy for alignment.
-Existing work broadly follows two paradigms: \textit{(A) Reward maximization} such as D-Flow \citep{benhamu2024dflowdifferentiatingflowscontrolled} and DRaFT \citep{clark2024directlyfinetuningdiffusionmodels}, that directly optimize the expected reward.
-However, this often leads to mode collapse and over-fitting (Goodhart's Law) as the model collapses to a single high-reward mode rather than the true posterior; \textit{(B) Distribution Matching} techniques aim to align the model with the reward-tilted distribution, preserving diversity.
+Existing work broadly follows two paradigms: \textit{(A) Reward maximisation} techniques such as D-Flow \citep{benhamu2024dflowdifferentiatingflowscontrolled} and DRaFT \citep{clark2024directlyfinetuningdiffusionmodels} that directly optimise the expected reward.
+However, this often leads to mode collapse and overfitting (Goodhart's Law) as the model collapses to a single high-reward mode rather than the true posterior; \textit{(B) Distribution Matching} techniques aim to align the model with the reward-tilted distribution, preserving diversity.
 Notable examples include DEFT \citep{denker2025deftefficientfinetuningdiffusion}, Adjoint Matching \citep{domingoenrich2025adjointmatchingfinetuningflow}, Tilt Matching~\citep{TM} and diffusion variants of DPO \citep{wallace2023diffusionmodelalignmentusing}.